stephenplusplus/spp.params/readme.md

 angular.module('yourApp', ['spp.params']).
   config(['SessionServiceProvider', function (SessionServiceProvider) {

+    // You must define a key where the parameters will be saved into
+    // localStorage.
+    SessionServiceProvider.localStorageId = 'url-parameters';

     // SessionService allows you to customize the way warning messages are
     // displayed.
 Here, we just have a simple wrapper around the function that
     // will be called, `NotifierService`.